nomemory/andreinc-site/_drafts/2024-12-09-15-A-short-introduction-to-math-olympiad-inequalities.md

 </details>
 </div>

 ---

 ## Grouping terms

 Solving harder inequalities problems involve more than the simple use of the general formula.
-The most common technique we can apply is to group the terms in our advantage.
-After solving a few exercises this technique will come naturally.
+A common technique is to group the terms in our advantage, apply the AM-GM (or any other known inequality) for each "group", and then combine the resulting inequalities into a bigger one.

+After solving a few exercises this technique will come naturally, but at first it might look unintuitive.

 Can you solve the next problem without using any hints ?